ToolmanP/Thoughtcrime/pages/AppSystem.md

 - OLTP: Online Transaction Processing  High Concurrency, Low Latency, Small amount of data in one transaction (row based)
 - OLAP: Online Analytical Processing Low Concurrency, High Latency, High throughput, Large chunks of data of streaming processing (column based)
 - HTAP will analyze the transaction and will separate the copies and online dispatches them into row/column based storage.
+- We can use different database (RocksDB) to store row datra or column data.
 - ---
 - ## VectorDB
+- In machine learning, a model generates a lot of embeddings which are the immediate representation of data and sometimes we need to store them for further analysis and better performance (we offload the data in the storage)
+- Similarity, like Inverted index, we need to measure the similarity of the data we give.
+- The database generates index on vector and fuzzy queries the vector.
+- Random Projection : Converting high dimensional matrix into different 1-D vectors and split the vector into different chunks of codes
+-
 - ---
 - ## InfluxDB
 -